 I used faux wood wall paneling for the walls, which was simple enough to screw directly into the horizontal wood beams on the side of the van.
 I used this because it was cheap, quick and easy to install, but still looked good.
 It worked fine, but if you have the budget, I’d recommend using real wood instead.

 Step 4: Building the Kitchen

-My neighbor John let us use his workshop and helped give us guidance on how to tackle the kitchen.
+My neighbor let us use his workshop and helped give us guidance on how to tackle the kitchen.
 At this point, I had already bought a refrigerator, so we built the kitchen countertop and shelves around those dimensions.
 Utilizing his drafting knowledge and his table saw really helped speed up the process.

 Once I had the sink I was able to saw out the hole in my kitchen countertop.